Nancy Thompson (A Nightmare on Elm Street): Films

-In A Nightmare on Elm Street 3: Dream Warriors (1987), Nancy is a young adult studying psychology and is hired as a student intern at Westin Hills Mental Institution due to her groundbreaking research on pattern nightmares (nightmare disorder).
+In A Nightmare on Elm Street 3: Dream Warriors (1987), Nancy is a young adult enrolled in graduate school studying psychology and is hired as a student intern at Westin Hills Mental Institution due to her groundbreaking research on pattern nightmares (nightmare disorder).
 Nancy realizes the teenagers inhabiting the hospital are the surviving children of the parents who killed Freddy when one of the patients, Kristen Parker (Patricia Arquette), pulls her into one of her nightmares.
 Nancy explains to them their pasts and begins to train them on how to use their "dream powers," superpowers that are unique to them in their dreams.
 In a last attempt effort to save one of the patients from Freddy, Nancy does a group hypnosis with them, and together they navigate the nightmare world.
-The film ends with Nancy dying after being stabbed by Krueger, but manages to stab him with his own glove, while Neil takes care of Freddy's corpse and doses it in holy water to fully destroy him.
-She is laid to rest in the cemetery, with Kristen and Neil in attendance.
+The film ends with Nancy dying after being stabbed by Krueger, but manages to stab him with his own glove, while Neil takes care of Freddy's corpse and douses it in holy water to fully destroy him.
+She is laid to rest in the cemetery, with Kristen, Joey, Kincaid and Neil in attendance.

 Wes Craven's New Nightmare (1994) takes a meta approach to the character.
 The film is set in the "real world," following a fictionalized version of Heather Langenkamp contemplating Wes Craven's offer of her reprising her role of Nancy in another A Nightmare on Elm Street film he is directing.
 Heather is hesitant as she has a stalker and is reluctant to do another horror film.
 After several nightmares of a disfigured man, Craven tells her she is the target of an ancient entity taking on a scarier form of Freddy.
 As Nancy is Freddy's original nemesis, this being must kill her to be set free.
 The film has Heather become one with Nancy when her son Dylan (Miko Hughes) is sedated, with her obtaining the white streak and wearing her pajamas inspired by the original film.
 Embodying Nancy, she enters the dream world and combats the entity, saving her son.